 Teachers are required to take measures to protect students against risks of injury which reasonably could have been foreseen.
-Teachers exercise this responsibility both in the classroom and in the playground.
-Teachers supervise the playground during each Recess and Lunch break.
+Teachers exercise this responsibility both in the classroom and in the playground. supervise the playground during each Recess and Lunch break.
 Each day a Head Teacher has the responsibility for the general supervision of the playground.
 The five areas where active supervision is maintained are listed below.
 Students must stay within these areas during Recess and Lunch (except in wet weather, or when instructed otherwise):

-- A MPC Courtyard, lawn adjacent to Top COLA pathway - B Top COLA / Basketball courts, Music quadrangle and Top lawn - C Canteen - D Top oval - Q Art Quadrangle, Bottom COLA (Covered Outdoor Learning Area).
+- A Senior Lawn, Room 41 (Yr 12 Only), Science and HSIE Quads (all Years), Cricket Nets and Bottom Oval (Open at lunch for Seniors) - B Top COLA / Basketball courts, Music quadrangle and Top Lawn - C Canteen, Art Quadrangle and Small COLA (Covered Outdoor Learning Area). - D Top oval